rogozinds/GridTree/README.md

-# MyComponent Add-on for Vaadin 7
+# GridTree Add-on for Vaadin 7

-MyComponent is an UI component add-on for Vaadin 7.
+GridTree is an experimental UI component add-on for Vaadin 7.
+Adds an opportunity to add a hierarchcal container to the Grid component.

 ## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release